-The city and county will encourage development of housing for populations with special needs (including residences for people with disabilities, populations requiring group homes or other specialized facilities, and other vulnerable populations) be balanced and dispersed throughout the community where appropriate.
-The location of such housing should be in proximity to shopping, medical services, schools, entertainment and public transportationservices and transportation

-Comment [OA1]: The 10 Year Plan to End Homelessness Board and other affordable housing providers have recommended including this policy.
-Location TBD options appropriate for the population being housed.
-Every effort will be made to avoid concentration of these homes in one area.
+The city and county will encourage development of housing for populations with special needs including residences for people with disabilities, populations requiring group homes or other specialized facilities, and other vulnerable populations.where appropriate.
+The location of such housing should be in proximity to shopping, medical services, schools, entertainment and public transportationservices and transportation options appropriate for the population being housed.
+Every eEfforts will be made to avoid concentration of these homes in one area.